gopheracademy/gopheracademy-web/content/advent-2017/parsing-with-antlr4-and-go.md

 Let's start with the “hello world” for parsers, the calculator example.
 We want to build a parser that handles simple mathematical expressions such as `1 + 2 * 3`.
-The focus of this article is on how to use Go with Antlr4, so the syntax of the Antlr language won’t be explained in detail, but the Antlr site has [compressive documentation](https://githu b.com/antlr/antlr4/blob/master/doc/grammars.md).
+The focus of this article is on how to use Go with ANTLR, so the syntax of the ANTLR language won’t be explained in detail, but the ANTLR site has [compressive documentation](https://githu b.com/antlr/antlr4/blob/master/doc/grammars.md).

 As we go along, the [source is available to all